IRL2/nanover-docs/source/tutorials/tutorials.rst

 Further reading
 ---------------

-For more details, look at the documentation for the individual :ref:`modules <nanover-protocol>`.
+For more details, look at the documentation for the individual :mod:`modules <nanover>`.